University of São Paulo: Academics

-Today the USP has five hospitals and offers 247 undergraduate programs and 239 graduate programs in all areas of study.
+Today, the USP has five hospitals and offers 247 undergraduate programs and 239 graduate programs in all areas of study.
 The university houses altogether 24 museums and galleries – with half a million visitors a year – two theaters, a cinema, a TV channel and an orchestra.
 The University of São Paulo welcomes people from all continents and stimulates this process via networks and consortiums (International Office – USP), such as Erasmus Mundus, Associação das Universidades de Língua Portuguesa, and Rede Magalhães (SMILE – Student Mobility in Latin America, Caribbean and Europe), among others.

 Rankings

-According to ARWU, the USP was classified in the first place, regarding the number of doctorates awarded during 2011.
+According to ARWU, the USP was classified in first place regarding the number of doctorates awarded during 2011.
 USP is ranked among the top 70 universities in the world, in the Ranking "Top Universities by Reputation 2013" published by Times Higher Education.
 According to the 2013 Academic Ranking of World Universities, the USP is placed in the group of the 101–151 top world universities.
 According to the 2020 CWTS Leiden Ranking, the University of São Paulo is ranked 7th in the world.
-In the 2022 QS World University Rankings, the University of São Paulo ranked 121st in the world and is ranked 2nd in Latin America.
+In the 2024 QS World University Rankings, the University of São Paulo ranked 85th in the world and is ranked 1st in Latin America.
 As of 2021, the University of São Paulo is the first Latin American institution in the Times Higher Education World University Rankings to be ranked at 201-250th.

 Healthcare

 The USP operates four hospitals, among them University of São Paulo Medical School Public Hospital, the largest hospital complex in Latin America and the major teaching and training site for the university's Faculty of Medicine, which is highly ranked within Latin America.
+All of them are: